 A Criticism of Accelerationism

-As a severely disabled person who struggles with reading, I find Nick Land’s work inpenetrable.
+As a severely disabled person who struggles with reading, I find Nick Land’s work impenetrable.
 I don’t consider this a criticism of his work - I think free expression of ideas within writing without prescribed structure is necessary, and not every text must be made accessible for me - however, I am highly critical of how this is used when discussing its ideas online.
 A major reason why I never presented a longer critique of accelerationism is because no form of it is made easily accessible.
-Instead of trying to communicate their ideas, accelerationists appear timid, obsfucating themselves whenever asked in more detail about their position.
+Instead of trying to communicate their ideas, accelerationists appear timid, obfuscating themselves whenever asked in more detail about their position.
 So, this piece is less a direct critique of Nick Land or accelerationism as a subject, but rather what little scraps I have been forced to work with in response to reactionaries online.
-This elusiveness is unsurprising, considering that it appears that to some extent the modern Nick Land openly advocates a eugenisist projection of the future in the form of hyper-racism.
-But perhaps the initial forms of accelerationism have some potential despite the obsfucation?
+This elusiveness is unsurprising, considering that it appears that to some extent the modern Nick Land openly advocates a eugenicist projection of the future in the form of hyper-racism.
+But perhaps the initial forms of accelerationism have some potential despite the obfuscation?
 I disagree, and I believe it comes from a fundamental misunderstanding of Deleuze-Guattarian politics dressed in cyberpunk aesthetic.

 Accelerationists posit that capitalism allows technology to be produced at such a constantly accelerating pace that it will eventually break down capitalism into a variety of new structures, and so we should encourage the acceleration of the economy to encourage this effect.
 Technology is assumed to develop a specific set of qualities from this extremely fast production that a revolution will be produced that will have the capability to completely reconstruct society, economics and the way we perceive reality itself.
 However, this analysis forgets a critical relationship that exists between technology and humans, which is the communication that is carried between the user interface and the users themselves.
 A specific set of signification is produced that directs the interaction with this technology, which organizes itself around not just computers, but people’s bodies, social constructs and other pressures to control how they interact with something.